spbgti/spbgti-tools-schedule/docs/source/schedule_api.rst

    def get_empty_rooms_by_location_and_time(location_id, time_range):

    """
-    returns information about the nearest class
+    Returns information about the nearest class
     for a specified group.

-    This could be used in case you need to find the next pair, \
-    which you should visit.
+    This could be used in case you need to find the next pair, which you should visit.
    """